zzawadz/ggtips/README.md

 [![Build Status](https://travis-ci.org/Roche/ggtips.svg?branch=master)](https://travis-ci.org/Roche/ggtips)

-Our package provides a set of functions to enhance your ggplots with eye-pleasing tooltips easily, and render them in your Shiny apps.
+R package that provides a set of functions to enhance your ggplots with eye-pleasing tooltips easily, and render them in your Shiny apps.

 ### Preview